Vaccinations are in the news. Everyone’s taking sides and using their best arguments to paint the “other side” as idiots.

 I love the term quack because historically, the first one to scream “QUACK!” is usually the biggest quack.
 When the AMA was formed in 1847, they were amazingly candid in admitting that they formed because they were going broke competing with other forms of medicine, but they also had an agenda.
 Topping that agenda was to hunt out quacks.

 The main treatments used by these physicians at that time were burning, blistering, bleeding, and prescribing a medicine whose main ingredient was mercury; these were the people calling herbalists quacks.
 You can read more in our article, The History of Quackery.

-Contrary to what “medicine” wants us to believe, the issue of vaccines in not black and white.
+Contrary to what “medicine” wants us to believe, the issue of vaccines is not black and white.

-First off, no medical procedure or drug is 100% safe.
+First off, no medical procedure or drug is 100% safe or 100% effective.

 Take aspirin.
 It’s considered a safe pain reliever and a safe blood thinner, if used in low doses.
 Doctors and advertising recommend daily aspirin therapy to prevent heart disease.
 Yet they don’t seem to tell you that you’ll up your chances of a hemorrhagic stroke by some 40%.

 I’ve just received two health and wellness newsletters that point to two recent studies concerning the dangers of aspirin therapy.
 Do these studies make the news?
 Sometimes.
 Do doctors tell their patients?
 Sometimes.
 Does everyone know the dangers of daily aspirin therapy?
 Not even close.

 Here is an excerpt from one of the newsletters:

 … new information ― published in the online version of the journal Heart ― dropped a bombshell.